Curriculum Vitae

 Member of the International Astronomical Union since 2000

-Member of several working groups of the International Association of Geodesy and the International Astronomical Union
+Member of a number of working groups of the International Association of Geodesy and the International Astronomical Union

 President of Commission 52 "Relativity in Fundamental Astronomy" of the International Astronomical Union, 2006-2009